LIU9293/bared/readme.md

 ## API category:

-`/api` for public API, with no auth

-`/papi` for private API, with auth
+`/api` for enduser, developer can define if the router need authorization or not

 `/dapi` for developer, general CURD operations